 The California Cultural and Historical Endowment (CCHE) is a state entity tasked with preserving and protecting California's cultural resources.
-In 2002, Assembly Bill 716 (Firebaugh) CCHE was established within the California State Library.
+CCHE was established in 2002 by Assembly Bill 716 (Firebaugh) within the California State Library.
 In 2013, Governor Jerry Brown signed Assembly Bill 482 (Atkins), which transferred CCHE to the California Natural Resources Agency (Agency), and authorized creation of a specified competitive grant program to support small capital projects in museums.
-A ten-member Board governs the activities of CCHE.
+A tenmember Board governs the activities of CCHE.